azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### (Lack of) limitation: `impl`s may appear in function bodies

 One kind of item in Rust is the `impl` item, which adds methods to a type.
+In this example, we define a type `Rect`, and then add an `area` method onto that type with an `impl`.

 ```rs
 struct Rect {